romaniyazov/push_swap/README.md

 KO
 ```

+### The algorithm
+The stack is being sorted using insertion sort algorithm, which is optimal
+(with some optimizations) considering the stack sizes during project evaluation
+(100 and 500 elements) and restrictions of only using two stacks and a limited
+set of instructions.

 ### Visualizer
 Visuzlizer is written in python3 and uses graphics.py
 (`pip3 install graphics.py`).
 It takes a list of numbers as argument and  reads